ivanivanov10101/bachelor-project/README.md

     │   │   ├── datasets/ # Contains datasets used in the making of this project.
     │   │   │   ├── main.csv # Main dataset.
     │   │   │   ├── test_data.csv # A slice used with get_requester.py.
+    │   │   │   ├── tld.xlsx # A top-level domain table spreadsheet in the appendices.
     │   │   │   └── top-1m.csv # The Tranco list, unmodified.
     │   │   └── images/
     │   │       ├── graphs/ # Contains graphs used in the thesis.